TedSinger/quaver/README.rst

 - Make _quaver_ into an excellent music notation system Once _quaver_ has decent parsers for other notation systems, they will be the preferred entry points.
   Python syntax restrictions will always be a handicap compared to other notations.
-I think I've already gone overboard with operator-overloading
 - Anything involving real-time audio